jo-valer/ASGD-optimizer/README.md

 ```python
 optimizer = NTASGD(model, dev_loader, train_loader, train_batch_size, criterion_eval, eval_fn, lr=0.1)
 ```
-Note that the NTASGD optimizer requires the model, **not the parameters**, and the following additional parameters:
+Note that the NTASGD optimizer requires the model, **not only its parameters**, and also:
 - `dev_loader`: the PyTorch DataLoader for the validation set.
 - `train_loader`: the PyTorch DataLoader for the training set.
 - `train_batch_size`: the batch size used for training.
 - `criterion_eval`: the loss function used for evaluation.
 - `eval_fn`: the evaluation function used for evaluation.

+⚠️ The NTASGD optimizer expects the `eval_fn` to take `dev_loader`, `criterion_eval`, and `model` as input; and return the validation metric.
+Thus it assumes this metric has to be minimized.
+If you use a metric that has to be maximized, you can multiply it by -1.

 This because the averaging is triggered by the validation loss, not by a fixed number of epochs.